 So the new, celebratory recipe I’d been working on was a kebab, which possibly reveals that my first ever recipe on here was, too, of that nature.
 I feel like I started out strong and then maintained a stream of posts dominated by grilled meat, swearing, butter, hot sauce, BBQ and general mischief.

 Anyway, we’re not getting into all that until next year.
 What I’m doing now is giving you a bonus Adana kebab recipe because YOU’RE WORTH IT.
 This is Donald’s recipe for kebabs, which is annoying because it’s better than the one I made and then published in my book.
 Don’t you just hate it when that happens?
 The recipe in my book is still great, FYI, it’s just that you know, recipes evolve and all that.
 This Adana is so much more an Adana for ‘right now’.
 It understands me in a way that no other Adana does.
 It’s not the old Adana’s fault, it’s mine etc. etc.

 The reason they’re so good is partly down to the spice mix, partly down to the cooking method.
 They’re not even really proper Adana, that’s just what we call them because they’re spicy and made with lamb.
-Don’t even start with me on the authenticity thing because you know I always outrun the Food Police.

 The other great thing here is the side salad, which takes the method of Sichuan smacked cucumbers but uses flavours more appropriate for Turkish kebabs.
 So it’s got loads of garlic as usual but also sumac and Turkish chilli and it might even be my new favourite summer salad.
 So there.